-One of the most useful features of social media is that it gives you the ability to interact with your audience.
+It is easy to automate all of your posts to go out on your social media pages at a certain time.
+While it is acceptable to do this with a portion of your posts, you should not automate everything.
+Social media gives you the ability to interact with your audience in real time.
 By automating all of your posts, you’re sending a message that you don’t want to listen to your followers, you just want them to read your content.
-So, make sure you keep your automation to a minimum, read through your followers’ comments, and respond to them individually.
+So, make sure you read through comments and respond to them individually.

 Many people believe that social media is free and can replace traditional media, but this is far from the truth.
 Even though there are no costs to sign up and post on most social media sites, it isn’t all free.
 You need to invest in human capital to create content and engage with your followers.
 Also, to make sure your social media efforts are effective, it is smart to purchase marketing analytics software.